Sunday, September 22, 2024

 *Odessa, Odessa--dealing with abuses during Pale of Settlement and emigration

-**I try to not read explicit intimacy in books, and I often put books down because of it; so, this is a list that I have deemed less inappropriate but still might be too much for other people
+**I try to not read explicit intimacy in books, and I often put books down because of it; so, this is a list that I have deemed might still be too much for other people

 **I work in mental healthcare and get told lots of rough and horrible things, so sadly I might be a little more de-sensitized and/or interested in some topics